 Secretary-General's latest report

-V. Development and humanitarian assistance
+V. Humanitarian assistance

 34. Between 1 August and 31 October, 7,097 refugees voluntarily repatriated to Afghanistan.
 Of those, 5,108 went from Pakistan, 1,957 from the Islamic Republic of Iran and the remainder from other neighbouring countries.
 This brought to 36,194 the number of returned refugees assisted by the United Nations for the first 10 months of 2013, a drop of 51 per cent compared to 2012.
 On 18 and 19 September, the third Quadripartite Steering Committee meeting was held in Islamabad, attended by representatives of the Governments of Afghanistan, the Islamic Republic of Iran and Pakistan and the United Nations.
 The parties agreed on the development of a joint resource mobilization strategy.

 35. Between 1 August and 31 October, the Internally Displaced Persons Task Force, co-chaired by the Ministry of Refugees and Repatriation and the United Nations, recorded a total of 18,500 persons displaced owing to the conflict.
 This brought the total for the first 10 months of 2013 to 112,998, out of an overall total of 620,000.
 In this quarter, the highest levels of displacement were in Wardak, Paktika, Ghor, Faryab, Badghis, Farah, Kunduz and, in particular, Helmand Provinces.